Jetison333/rotg/wagon.md

 Croissant — it's edible and delicious

 Genie in a lamp — a genie got stuck in this lamp somehow. we tried to get it out by rubbing the lamp but it didn't work

+SPEED — all of your instant actions happen with priority

 ## Destroyed (Museum)